Can Marketime Drug fill my regular prescriptions?

 Why get a compounded medication?

-Yet, the most important one is patient noncompliance.
-Many patients are allergic to preservatives or dyes, or are sensitive to standard drug strengths.
+The most critical reason is patient noncompliance.
+Many patients are allergic to preservatives or dyes or are sensitive to standard drug strengths.
 With a physician’s consent, our compounding pharmacists can change the strength of a medication, alter its form to make it easier for the patient to ingest, and/or add flavor to it to make it more tasteful.

-Our pharmacists also can prepare the medication using several unique delivery systems, such as a sublingual troche or lozenge, lollipop, cream or a transdermal gel.
-Or, for those patients who are having a difficult time swallowing a capsule, our compounding pharmacist can make a liquid suspension as well.
+Our pharmacists can also prepare the medication using several unique delivery systems, such as a sublingual troche or lozenge, lollipop, cream or transdermal gel.
+Liquid suspensions can be made for patients who have difficulties swallowing traditional capsules or pills.